Can you run a water heater on solar power?

 These systems do have a few unique requirements, though.
 Most notably, your roof needs an abundance of sunlight throughout the day.
 This means you’ll need a large, unshaded area that faces either south, southeast, southwest or west.
 For optimal performance and to ensure your investment is as safe as possible, your roof should also be relatively new and built with durable materials, such as asphalt.

-“If you're considering a solar water heater, be sure to have your roof inspected by a qualified professional to make sure it can handle the weight of the system,” said Alan Duncan, CEO of Solar Panels Network USA, a company that helps educate individuals on renewable energy installations.
+“If you're considering a solar water heater, be sure to have your roof inspected by a qualified professional to make sure it can handle the weight of the system,” said Alan Duncan, the founder of Solar Panels Network USA, a company that helps educate individuals on renewable energy installations.

 To help determine whether your home can handle a solar water heater, review the U.S. Department of Energy’s guide for siting a solar water heating system.